All electric, delete the propane, is the trend

 - If mounted under the van the spare tire must be relocated, usually on a rear door.

 Note: for some owners a generator may still be a better choice.
-Such as commercial use, van for dog shows, etc. In some states it’s illegal to leave a van unattended when the engine is running.
-An auto-start system can be installed to keep you legal.
+Such as commercial use, van for dog shows, etc.

 How do I order a Sprinter Second Alternator?

 - Second Alternator Factory Bracket ‘N62’ Est $600

 - A Second Alternator Bracket can be installed by Sportsmobile – Approx $1,800

 - Second Alternator Est $3,500

 Propane Tank & Stove Deletion